Azure/fleet/docs/troubleshooting/README.md

 ### How can I debug when some clusters are not selected as expected?

-Check the status of the **ClusterSchedulingPolicySnapshot** to determine which clusters were selected along with the reason
+Check the status of the **ClusterSchedulingPolicySnapshot** to determine which clusters were selected along with the reason.

 ### How can I debug when a selected cluster does not have the expected resources on it?

 Possible reasons as to selected cluster does not have expected resources,
-- The latest ClusterResourceSnapshot resource doesn't exist
+- The latest ClusterResourceSnapshot resource doesn't exist (In this case the user can take a look at pod logs and since this is not expected behavior user can go ahead a open a github issue)
 - The work objects for the selected resources are still being created/updated on the hub cluster in the target cluster's namespace, meaning the **placementStatus** section in CRP status has **WorkSynchronized** condition set to **false** which in turn means **ClusterResourcePlacementSynchronized** condition in CRP's status is also set to **false** (In this case the user has to wait for work to be created/updated on the target member cluster namespace)
 - The selected resources are being applied by the work objects on the target cluster, meaning the **placementStatus** section in CRP status has **ResourceApplied** condition set to **Unknown** which in turn means **ClusterResourcePlacementApplied** condition in CRPs status is also set to **Unknown** (In this case, the user has to wait for the condition to either turn true/false)
 - The selected resources have failed to be applied on the target cluster by the work objects, meaning the **placementStatus** section in CRP status has **ResourceApplied** condition set to **False** which in turn means **ClusterResourcePlacementApplied** conditions in CRPs status is also set to **False** (Take a look at the work object's status to figure out what went wrong on the apply)